 Croatia’s social health insurance system is based on the principles of solidarity and reciprocity, by which citizens are expected to contribute according to their ability to pay and receive basic health care services according to their needs.

-- Children under age of 18
+- Children under the age of 18

 - Children of dependents that are incapable of living and working independently

-- People with residency in Croatia that are incapable of independent life
+- Croatian residents incapable of independent life

 - Family members of dead or missing Croatian armed forces members

 Obvezno health insurance